Ponderosa pine forest: Vegetation

 disturbances a plethora of vegetative compositions and structures can occur within ponderosa pine forests arranged and interspersed in a variety of mosaics.

 The impact of logging and ecological dynamics can cause some problems in maintaining good delineation of the ponderosa pine ecosystem.
 This ecosystem is idealized as open and parklike with an excellent ground cover of grasses, sedges, and forbs or with an understory of shrubs of low to medium height.
 In perhaps 60 percent of the area, the idealized open character of the ponderosa pine ecosystem has changed to that of a dense and growth-retarded stand, particularly in the Pacific Northwest.

 Fauna

-In the ponderosa pine ecosystem, the major mammals are the Rocky Mountain elk, mule deer, mountain lion, and coyote.
-Animals of less importance include the bushy-tailed woodrat, white-footed mouse, bobcat, rock squirrel, cottontail, porcupine, golden-mantled ground squirrel, Kaibab squirrel, and chipmunks.
-The Kaibab squirrel is rare and endemic to this ecosystem on Arizona's Kaibab Plateau.
+The large mammals that inhabit the ponderosa pine ecosystem are the Rocky Mountain elk, mule deer, mountain lion, and coyote.
+Smaller animals include the bushy-tailed woodrat, white-footed mouse, bobcat, rock squirrel, cottontail rabbit, porcupine, and golden-mantled ground squirrel.
+The Kaibab squirrel is rare and endemic to this ecosystem on Arizona's Kaibab Plateau on the north rim of the Grand Canyon.

-The most abundant and important resident birds in the ponderosa pine ecosystem include the pygmy nuthatch, long-crested jay, sharp-shinned hawk, Rocky Mountain nuthatch, mountain chickadee, Cassin's finch, redshafted flicker, red-backed junco, northern goshawk, and western red-tailed hawk.
+Bird species that live in the ponderosa pine ecosystem include the pygmy nuthatch, Steller's jay, sharp-shinned hawk, Rocky Mountain nuthatch, mountain chickadee, Cassin's finch, redshafted flicker, red-backed junco, northern goshawk, and western red-tailed hawk.
 Birds that are common during the summer include the western bluebird, Audubon's warbler, Williamson's sapsucker, western chipping sparrow, horned owl, and band-tailed pigeon.